Colleges by Location

 Test Scores

-Out of the number of applicants who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 24% and ACT scores 13%.
-21% of the new students submitted SAT composite scores between 1,400 and 1,600, 56% between 1,200 and 1,399, 19% between 1,000 and 1,199, and 4% between 800 and 999.
-The percent of new students who submitted ACT Composite scores in the range between 30-36 was 58, 36 between 24-29 and 6 in the range between 18-23.
+Out of the number of students who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 24% and ACT scores 13%.
+21% of the first-year students submitted SAT composite scores between 1,400 and 1,600, 56% between 1,200 and 1,399, 19% between 1,000 and 1,199, and 4% of the students between 800 and 999.
+The percent of incoming freshmen who submitted ACT Composite scores in the range between 30-36 was 58, 36 between 24-29 and 6 in the range between 18-23.

 The new students had an average SAT Critical Reading score of 651 and an average SAT Math score of 630.